DeenLennon/alx-system_engineering-devops/0x01-shell_permissions/README.md

 a script that changes the group owner to school for the file hello

-The file hello will be in the working directory
+The file hello will be in the working directory a script that changes the owner to vincent and the group owner to staff for all the files and directories in the working directory.